-8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Theoretical papers assessment 15.00% 115 (1(1%) Non-compulsory activity that can be retaken.
-To be carried out before end of teaching period Laboratory sessions 25.00% 25.00% Compulsory activity that can be retaken.
+8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Laboratory sessions 25.00% 25.00% Compulsory activity that can be retaken.
 To be carried out during lab sessions.
-The students of non-continuous modality will be evaluated of this activity through an alternative system in the ordinary call Non-compulsory activity that can be retaken (rescheduling).
-To be carried out in the theory/laboratory sessions for the students

-Assessment of active participation 10.00% of the continuous modality.
-The students of non-continuous modality will be evaluated of this activity through an alternative system in the ordinary call
+The students of non-continuous modality will be evaluated of this activity through an alternative system in the ordinary call Final test 50.00% 50.00% Compulsory activity that can be retaken (rescheduling) to be carried out within the planned exam dates of the final exam call (convocatoria ordinaria).
+Theoretical papers assessment 15.00% 15.00% Non-compulsory activity that can be retaken.
+To be carried out before end of teaching period Assessment of active participation 10.00% 10.00% Non-compulsory activity that can be retaken (rescheduling).
+To be carried out in the theory/laboratory sessions for the students of the continuous modality.
+The students of non-continuous modality will be evaluated of this activity through an alternative system in the ordinary call Total: 100.00% 100.00%

-Test 25.00% 25.00%

-Test 25.00% 25.00%

-Total 100.00% 90.00%